-The decision by an ADO to conduct testing during the COVID-19 pandemic should begin by assessing several criteria which should guide if, how, when and where testing should resume or be adjusted.
-This assessment should be routinely reconsidered as the status of the pandemic and restrictions change, and follow the guidance of national, regional or local authorities.
+The decisions by an ADO on how to conduct testing during the COVID-19 pandemic should begin by assessing several criteria which should guide if, how, when and where testing should take place.
+This assessment should be routinely reconsidered as elements of the pandemic such as the emergence of new variants and restrictions change, and follow the guidance of national, regional or local authorities.
 The scope of the assessment may vary between different locations, the prioritization of athletes and the type of testing.